awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-etl-format.md

 ## format="xml"<a name="aws-glue-programming-etl-format-xml"></a>

-This value designates XML as the data format, parsed through a fork the [XML Data Source for Apache Spark](https://github.com/databricks/spark-xml) parser\.
+This value designates XML as the data format, parsed through a fork of the [XML Data Source for Apache Spark](https://github.com/databricks/spark-xml) parser\.

+**Currently, AWS Glue does not support "xml" for output\.**

 You can use the following `format_options` values with `format="xml"`:
 + `rowtag`: Specifies the XML tag in the file to treat as a row\.
 Row tags cannot be self\-closing\.